str8d8a/totality/README.md

 > The peculiar character of the problem of a rational economic order is determined precisely by the fact that the knowledge of the circumstances of which we must make use never exists in concentrated or integrated form...it is a problem of the utilization of knowledge which is not given to anyone in its totality.

---Hayek, "The Use of Knowledge in Society"
+— Hayek, "The Use of Knowledge in Society"

 Challenge accepted.